Calculates back-transformed means with approximate standard errors and confidence intervals (V.M. Cave).

 logratio transformation (default 1).

-Back-transformation from the
+By default, back-transformation from the

 PLOT option allows you to request plots of the results, using settings: